steinarb/mockrunner/readme.txt

 mock object factories.
 BaseTestCase depends on all third-party libraries but you don't have to add all the jar files to the classpath, just those that are related to the test module you use, because the factories are lazy initialized when necessary.
+In addition to the "all-in-one"-files (mockrunner.jar, mockrunner-jdk1.3.jar,
+mockrunner-j2ee1.3.jar and mockrunner-jdk1.3-j2ee1.3.jar), separate jars for the different technologies are provided.
+These additional jar files contain only the classes necessary to test the corresponding technology.
+If you only need one technology it's recommended to use the corresponding jar file instead of the "all-in-one" jar files.
+E.g. if you only want to use the JDBC test framework, you can use mockrunner-jdbc.jar.
-If you only use one technology, e.g. JDBC, it's recommended to subclass the basic adapter versions (e.g. BasicJDBCTestCaseAdapter), which do not extend BaseTestCase and do not depend on all third-party libraries.
+You have to to subclass the basic adapter versions (e.g. BasicJDBCTestCaseAdapter) in this case, which do not extend BaseTestCase and do not depend on all third-party libraries.

 Please note, that all adapters just delegate to their corresponding module.
 If you don't want to extend a Mockrunner adapter, you can always create a module like this:

 JDBCMockObjectFactory factory = new JDBCMockObjectFactory();
 JDBCTestModule module = new JDBCTestModule(factory);

-In addition to the "all-in-one"-files, separate jars for the different technologies are provided.
-These additional jar files contain only the classes necessary to test the corresponding technology.

 Please check out the files dependencies.txt and dependenciesj2ee1.3.txt for a detailed list of required third-party libraries for each mockrunner provided jar file.